YipengHu/MPHY0043/docs/dev_tools.md

 - Start [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/index.html);
 - Select the created `mphy0043` in the drop-down menu "Applications on ...";
 - Launch the Jupyter Notebook in the below tab;
-- Select to open the notebook files with _.ipynb_ extension, using the browser-based interface, .
+- Select to open the notebook files with _.ipynb_ extension, using the browser-based interface.

 ### ii.
 Google Colab
 The links to upload the notebooks to [Colab](https://research.google.com/colaboratory/) may be provided but not technically supported in this module.
 Stable internet connection is required.